k8ssandra/k8ssandra-terraform/gcp/README.md

 * Stackdriver Monitoring API
 * IAM Service Account Credentials API

-All the tools for the demo are installed.
-When using Cloud Shell execute the following command in order to setup gcloud cli.
-When executing this command please setup your region and zone.
+Execute the following commands on the linux machine in order to setup gcloud cli.

 ```console
 gcloud init